 - Regional Capital/ Metropolis

 Markets and Services tend to be nested hierarchies with smaller towns serving smaller markets.
 However, transportation and border effects can shift the distribution of towns away from theoretical uniformity.

 As transport is equally easy in all direction, each central place will have a circular market area as shown in C in the following diagram:

 However, the circular shape of the market areas results in either un-served areas or over-served areas.
 To solve this problem, Walter suggested the hexagonal shape of the markets as shown in D in the above diagram.
 Within a given area there will be fewer high order cities and towns in relation to the lower order villages and hamlets.
 For any given order, theoretically, the settlements will be equidistant from each other.
 The higher order settlements will be further apart than the lower order ones.

 Principles in the arrangement of the central places:

 Christaller’s theory gives 3 principles which are the marketing principle, transport principle and administrative principle for orderly arrangements and the formation of hierarchy.
 As per the proposed geometry and ordering, settlements are regularly spaced – equidistant spacing between same order centres, with larger centres farther apart as compared to smaller centres.
 The market area is hexagonal shaped as it is free from overlapping, most efficient in both number and function.
+The spatial distribution of urban centres gives rise to urban hierarchy.
 Three Principles of Christaller’s for determining distribution of central places in a region.